 Click to enlarge.

-The modification needed to make the supply work outside of its normal Server rack are to solder two resisters across pads on the edge card connector.
-In both cases the resistor value can be from your junk-box and doesn't require a specific value.
+The modification needed to make the supply work outside of its normal Server rack are to solder a resister across two pads on the edge card connector.
+The resistor value can be from your junk-box and doesn't require a specific value though it should be between 300 ohms and 1K ohms.
 In the left hand resistor in the photo, between the small pins of the edge connector, the resistor is providing a logic high so the supply thinks it is inserted into its Server rack cage.
-In the right hand resistor you are drawing some minimum current from the supply so the regulation works and/or it doesn't think the server is broken.